- Book a Park Stay & Go airport package with IHG

-Get the latest coronavirus (COVID-19) updates for Belgium with current travel advice, statistics and online resources.
+Get the latest coronavirus (Covid-19) updates for Belgium with current travel advice and statistics on new cases per 100,000 and vaccine.

 Below are average maximum temperatures at popular destinations in Belgium in February.
 Select a destination to see more weather parameters.